 Practicing a healthy lifestyle may also help prevent the development of chronic disease and injury.
 Choosing not to smoke, eating healthfully and exercising regularly may help offset the genetic risk of dementia, according to a July 2019 study published in JAMA that included 196,383 older adults.

-Maintaining a healthy body composition can not only improve but help prevent certain health conditions, according to the U.S. Department of Health and Human Services.
-Those who are overweight or obese are at greater risk for developing health problems like heart disease, type 2 diabetes and certain cancers, among others, per the U.S. Department of Health and Human Services.
+Indeed, those who are overweight or obese are at greater risk for developing health problems like heart disease, type 2 diabetes and certain cancers, among others, per the U.S. Department of Health and Human Services.

 Regular exercise can promote weight loss, which in turn can help prevent chronic disease and help manage symptoms of current illnesses, according to the Mayo Clinic.
 Aerobic exercise (you should be getting at least 150 minutes per week, according to the American Heart Association) boosts your heart health and aids weight loss.